Pictures, Poems and Songs

 where flowers stretch towards heaven before the night descends

 where little kids run naked through the sprinklers on their lawn

 where older kids plan parties for each night their folks are gone

 Gotta find a better place where summer never ends

-where out of sight is within reach and broken hearts can mend
+where out of sight is within reach just around the bend

 where summer girls in summer dress bring the streets alive

 where being young means lots of fun and a reason to survive

 Gotta find a better world where summer never ends